onap/dcaegen2/docs/sections/design-components/DCAE-MOD/DCAE-MOD-Architecture.rst

 components taken from the Apache Nifi project and modified for appropriate use.

+MOD architecture and design intends was intended to simply the onboarding and design experience in ONAP.
+The drivers for introduction for MOD are documented `here <./DCAE-MOD-goals>`__

-The goal of the project is to stream line the construction, management, and evolution of DCAE flows from role to role, from environment to environment, and from release to release.
+MOD aims to stream line the construction, management, and evolution of DCAE flows from role to role, from environment to environment, and from release to release.

-DCAE MOD is composed of three functional areas: onboarding, design, and distribution.
+MOD is composed of three functional areas: onboarding, design, and distribution and caters different `user group <./Roles>`__

-Below illustrations describe the architecture of DCAE-MOD and show the usage flow in DCAE MOD-
+Below illustrations describe the architecture of DCAE-MOD and show the usage flow in DCAE MOD

 |image0|